Who Shot Phil?: Events leading up to the shooting

 Steve Owen (Martin Kemp) was due to marry Mel Healy (Tamzin Outhwaite) on 1 March 2001, but he found out that she had sex with Phil Mitchell (Steve McFadden) — one of his deadliest enemies.
 Steve later decided to go ahead with the wedding.
-Steve's mother Barbara (Sheila Hancock) arrived at the registry office to attend her son's wedding, and took an immediate dislike to Mel.
-Barbara also took a liking to Phil, further angering Steve.
+Steve's elderly mother Barbara (Sheila Hancock) arrived at the registry office to attend her son's wedding, and took an immediate dislike to Mel.
+Barbara also took a liking to Phil, who confirmed her suspicions, further angering Steve.
 When the wedding guests return to The Queen Victoria public house for the wedding reception, Barbara tells Mel about Steve's first girlfriend who cheated on him at the age of 16.
 Barbara implied that Mel is that sort of girl.

-Dan Sullivan (Craig Fairbrass) re-appeared in Albert Square that evening and demanded money from Phil, who had always despised him for leaving him with just £5 when selling his stake in The Queen Vic.
+Dan Sullivan (Craig Fairbrass) re-appeared in Albert Square that evening after months away and demanded money from Phil, who had always despised him for leaving him with just £5 when selling his stake in The Queen Vic.

-Ian Beale (Adam Woodyatt) started to question Phil about his fling with Mel (Mel was briefly Ian's wife).
+Ian Beale (Adam Woodyatt) started to question Phil about his fling with Mel (who had briefly been Ian's wife).
 Phil told Ian that Mel was good, but not as good as his mother Kathy (Gillian Taylforth), who was once Phil's wife.
 Phil then left the e20 nightclub and Ian followed him out, taunting him.
 Ian picked up a metal rod to intimidate Phil, who lost his temper and began to throttle Ian with the rod, and only stopped when Mel shouted at him.

 When Phil returned home, he received a hoax phone call from an anonymous caller.
 Dan was then seen walking away from a nearby telephone box.
 The scene then returned to Steve's office, where Steve's gun had disappeared from the drawer where it was being kept.
 As the wedding reception drew to a close, Barbara finally lost her temper with Mel and called her a tart.
 Before leaving, she stubbed her cigarette out on the wedding cake.
 Steve and Mel got into Charlie Slater's (Derek Martin) taxi and were ready to depart for the airport to begin their honeymoon, but Steve went back to ensure that Billy Mitchell (Perry Fenwick) was keeping everything under control at e20.
 The shooting taking place in the time he was gone.

 Phil's doorbell rung and he opened the door to find nobody there.
-As he turned around to re-enter his house, he was shot in the back and fells down the steps.
+As he turned around to re-enter his house, he was shot in the back and fell down the steps.

 Phil was found minutes later by Beppe di Marco (Michael Greco).
 He was rushed to hospital, where doctors performed an emergency operation to remove the bullet.
 Phil's mother Peggy (Barbara Windsor) was told that there was no guarantee that Phil will recover.
 The police later visited Ian in his fish and chip shop, but they left after he told them to go and question Steve — who was now at Heathrow Airport waiting for a flight to the Caribbean.